Topological sheaves and spaces of distributions in the global case: Conventions on spaces and D -modules

 \subsection{Forms and differential operators}

-We will also consider sheaves of $1$-forms $\pbarOmega$ on $S$ constructed (see Section \ref{ssec:definizionefascibarF} for the notation) from the sheaf of relative $1$-forms $\Omega_{X/S}$.
+We denote by $\pbarOmega$ the sheaf constructed constructed as in Section \ref{ssec:definizionefascibarF} from the sheaf of relative $1$-forms $\Omega_{X/S}$.
 The sheaf $\pbarOmega$ co-represents the functor of continuous derivations: more precisely there is a universal continuous derivation $d : \pbarO \to \Omega^1_{\overline{\Sigma}}$ which induces an isomorphism

-for all $\pbarO$-topological sheaf $\calM$ (see Section \ref{ssec:topologicalalgebrasandmodule} for the definition of topological sheaf over a topological algebra).
-In particular we denote by $d:\pbarO\lra\pbarOmega$ the canonical derivation.
+for any $\pbarO$-topological sheaf $\calM$ (see Section \ref{ssec:topologicalalgebrasandmodule} for the definition of topological sheaf over a topological algebra).
 When we restrict $\pbarOmega$ to a well covered open subset with a coordinate $t$ we have